 To improve retention, there must be prioritization from the Madison community to both support existing early childhood staff and also to fund early childhood programs through more public funding sources.
-A group of local early childhood stakeholders have begun work on strategies to realize more public funding for children and youth.
-That work is interwoven with Wisconsin's broader initiatives to address child care shortages for infants and toddlers at a policy and systems level.

 To support existing child care staff, the City of Madison is hiring an Infant and Early Childhood Mental Health Consultant to support programs in addressing the social emotional needs of children in accredited care.
-Ongoing professional development opportunities will continue to be prioritized by funders.

-Further, Wisconsin Early Childhood Association (WECA) and Reach Dane have launched a Shared Services Network, which brings together family, and group child care programs to pool resources and leverage economies of scale.
-This network of resources and expertise will work to address turnover, wages and benefits.

-Additionally, a working group will be created to craft a plan for addressing wage and benefits issues for the workforce.
-Some of this work could be woven into our social media strategy by using our social media to elevate the early childhood field as a respected and viable career choice.
-Finally, work will be done with Madison College to promote the field of early childhood education in high schools and other non-traditional community locations so as to attract new interest in the profession.
-Techniques to make education more accessible, such as allowing individuals to create a portfolio for credit or online and hybrid pathways to education, will be utilized.
+A working group will be created to create a plan for addressing wage and benefits issues for the workforce.
+Finally, work will be done with Madison College to promote the field of early childhood education in high schools and other non-traditional community locations.

-Timeframe Milestone Partners/Who will complete milestone Outcome June 2020 Hire Infant and Early Childhood Mental Health Consultant City of Madison Centers will be able to receive assistance to support their work with children with challenging behaviors.
+Timeframe Milestone Partners/Who will complete milestone Outcome May 2020 Hire Infant Mental Health Consultant City of Madison Centers will be able to receive assistance to support their work with children with challenging behaviors.